Jerrylum/topmost2/README.md

   If you are trying to set an elevated window, TopMost2 will ask you to elevate the privileges in order to have higher permission to finish the action.
 Obviously, the reason is that they are protected by the operating system.
 You can also start TopMost2 as administrator to avoid the above problem.

 - **Hotkey**
-  You can freely set any hotkey combination.
+  You can freely set any hotkey combinations.
 By clicking the `Edit` button, you can then press a new combination.
 After that, click `Done` to finish.
 If you leave or close the option form.
 The hotkey setting will be auto-saved by the system.
   ![Hot Key Demo](https://i.imgur.com/jGFi1tC.gif)
-  If TopMost2 starts with normal permission, it may not be able to listen to the keyboard in the elevated window.
+  If TopMost2 starts with normal permission, it may not be able to read the input of the keyboard in the elevated window.

 - **Exit**
   This function will set all windows to normal state and shut down the program.